lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 makes it invaluable as a resource for computation optimisation.
 Not only does it reduce any potentially large collection of equivalent inputs to a single form;
-it also---crucially---provides a sound metric on the space of all circuits that can be used to measure the distance between synthesised circuits and direct the search towards the optimal solution.
+it also---crucially---provides in the form of the Haar measure a sound distance metric on the space of all circuits that can be used to measure the distance between synthesised circuits and direct the search towards the optimal solution.

 Early work explored general unitary decomposition schemes obtained analytically from linear algebra.